 - the average number of children in each age group and the hours they are expected to attend the service during the advance period and

-- the estimated percentage of regulated (ratio) staff hours that will be covered by certificated teachers (teacher-led centre-based education and care services only).
+- the estimated percentage of regulated (ratio) staff hours that will be covered by certificated teachers (education and care services, hospital-based services only) and

 5 The Ministry makes an advance payment to the new service on the next available payment date.
 6 The service becomes part of the normal funding cycle.
 Funding continues as for all services (see Section 2-5 for further details).

 Every funded service must have a bank account into which ECE funding can be paid.